bluedatainc/solutions/bdvcli_commands/bdvcli_commands.md

 # Other BDVCLI Commands

-__Note__: In your cluster container, run the following commands below.
+__Note__: In your cluster container , run the following commands below.

 __[root@bluedata-100 ~]# bdvcli --help__